Past, Present, and Future of Bug Tracking in the Generative AI Era: Introduction

 However, despite their maturity and widespread adoption, these systems have notable deficiencies.
-Jira and Bugzilla often impose overhead by requiring detailed workflow configuration and many mandatory fields, which can slow down bug reporting and triage.
+These systems might be thought of as serving as an interface for database operations.
+Moreover, Jira and Bugzilla often impose overhead by requiring detailed workflow configuration and many mandatory fields, which can slow down bug reporting and triage.
 For example, Jira users have complained about performance and usability issues, like the system slowing down when workflows get too complex\footnote{\url{https://jira.atlassian.com/browse/JRASERVER-61704}}.
 In contrast, GitHub Issues has been criticized for its unstructured design.
 Empirical studies show that many issues are created without sufficient context, lacking reproducible steps or environment details \cite{shah2025towards}.
 Software maintainers often cannot, or choose not to, enforce strict templates or workflows in many repositories.
-For example, a study on large GitHub projects \cite{sulun2024empirical} found that the ontology of issue templates and required metadata is either minimal or inconsistently used, leading to ambiguity in many reports.
+For example, a study on large GitHub projects \cite{sulun2024empirical} found that the schema of issue templates and required metadata is either minimal or inconsistently used, leading to ambiguity in many reports.
 These deficiencies result in several inefficiencies, including duplicate reports, slower triage and resolution, inconsistent issue quality, and higher manual efforts.